KjetilIN/Renewable-Energy-REST-API/readme.md

 ## Notification Endpoint

 To get notified by a given amount of calls a country has, register a webhook with this service.
-To the body make sure to add: <br>
+Note that firebase must be setup!
+[Read this section!](#firebase-setup-not-optional) To the body make sure to add: <br>
     - the url that should be invoked<br>
     - the alpha code of the country that you want to be notified by<br>